 You know, I can’t imagine any author who enjoys this particular question.
 I’m shooting or sometime in September of this year.
-Barring volcanic eruptions, being eaten by a mad god or real life getting too much in the way, of course.6.
-I think I heard some gossip!
-Are you currently working on any other projects?
+Barring volcanic eruptions, being eaten by a mad god or real life getting too much in the way, of course.

 Haha, I’ve got projects on top of projects.
 I’m in a fantasy anthology due out this year with some other fantastic authors (The Splintered Lands).
 I’ve got a top secret joint project going on with my buddy Brad Joyce as well.
 There might also be some other joint projects in the mix as well.
-And of course there’s the ongoing Southern Fried Inkslingers Podcast Brad and I do.7.
-What have been the best experiences you have in authoring novels?
+And of course there’s the ongoing Southern Fried Inkslingers Podcast Brad and I do.

 Oh, there have been so many!
 Getting to know my readers has been an awesome experience.
-I also have to say that meeting many of my fellow indie authors has been a tremendous honor as well.8.
-Can you give any advice to new and aspiring writers or novelists?
+I also have to say that meeting many of my fellow indie authors has been a tremendous honor as well.

 I’m full of advice, but that doesn’t mean any of it’s particularly good.
 I suppose I’d have to say that first, if you’re looking to get rich quick, turn back.
 There are easier ways to make money (like selling plasma or pimping yourself out to crack dealers).
 Second, if you’re committed to writing, then just damn write.
 Write and write and write and write.
 Third, the use of a good editor (or a group of grammar-Nazi beta readers) is vital.